More information about the Program

 The Community Housing Retrofit Program is designed to help not-for-profit community housing organisations save water, helping reduce their water bills.
 We come out to audit properties and see where water can be saved.
 This might be by repairing leaks or replacing old fittings and fixtures – from showerheads to hot water services.
 You can see more examples of easy ways to save water here.

-The program’s supported by the Department of Environment, Land, Water and Planning (DELWP), and is available to groups serviced by Melbourne’s metropolitan water organisations, South East Water, Greater Western Water and Yarra Valley Water.
+The program’s supported by the Department of Energy, Environment and Climate Action (DEECA), and is available to groups serviced by Melbourne’s metropolitan water organisations, South East Water, Greater Western Water and Yarra Valley Water.

 Am I eligible?